-How Clutter Affects your Life… You may have noticed that when your house is a mess you have a hard time concentrating on things, feeling comfortable at home.
-You may have noticed that you are unable to complete anything else without distraction.
+Before we talk about clearing your clutter, let’s talk about how clutter affects your life.
+You may have noticed that when your house is a mess you have a hard time concentrating on things, feeling comfortable at home, or that you are unable to complete anything else without distraction.

 Why does this happen?
 Everything has natural energy.
 When your home or office is cluttered, it impacts your life.
 It clutters your natural energy field, it affects your family, your work performance, and ultimately, your health.